Chandramukhi 2: Plot

-King Vettaiyan and his commander Sengottaiyan had conquered the Vijayanagara Kingdom where Vettaiyan was smitten by a dancer named Chandramukhi.
+King Vettaiyan and his commander Sengottaiyan had conquered the Vijayanagara Kingdom, where Vettaiyan was smitten by a dancer named Chandramukhi.
 He requested Sengottaiyan to forcibly bring Chandramukhi to Vettaiyapuram.
-When Sengottaiyan too becomes enamoured with Chandramukhi's beauty, it ignites a confrontation between Vettaiyan and Sengottaiyan, resulting in Vettaiyan's beheading by Sengottaiyan.
+When Sengottaiyan too becomes enamoured with Chandramukhi's beauty after seeing her near a pool, it ignites a confrontation between Vettaiyan and Sengottaiyan, resulting in Vettaiyan's beheading by Sengottaiyan.
 Subsequently, Sengottaiyan proclaims himself as king, adopting the name Vettaiyan.
 Despite Chandramukhi's pleas about her love for Gunasekaran, Vettaiyan keeps Chandramukhi captive.
-In a tragic event, Vettaiyan beheads Gunasekharan and Chandramukhi is burnt alive.
+In a tragic event, Vettaiyan beheads Gunasekaran, and Chandramukhi is burnt alive.
 However, she returns as a vengeful ghost tormenting Vettaiyan to the brink of despair.
 Unable to bear the torment, Vettaiyan retreats to his secret room and eventually meets his end through a fatal snakebite.

 Through the sage, Pandiyan learns that he had become possessed by Vettaiyan after sitting on his throne.
-Lakshmi and the entire family are devastated to know that Pandian is now possessed by Vettaiyan.
+Lakshmi and the entire family are devastated to know that Pandiyan is now possessed by Vettaiyan.
 A fierce battle unfolds between Divya (possessed by Chandramukhi) and Pandiyan (possessed by Vettaiyan).
-In a sacrificial act, the sage intervenes to save Pandiyan and sacrifices himself thereby ending Chandramukhi's reign of terror.
+In a sacrificial act, the sage Rudhrayya intervenes to save Pandiyan and sacrifices himself, thereby ending Chandramukhi's reign of terror.
 Guruji later reveals to Pandiyan that the sage had collected Chandramukhi's ashes and sealed them in her portrait.
 The sage, whom Chandramukhi cursed to be beheaded only by her, saw this as an opportunity to end his curse and willingly sacrificed himself to cease the torment.

 With the spirits laid to rest, Ranganayaki's family finally performs the prayer at their deity temple, and everyone is happy to see Divya completely cured and back on her feet.
 Upon completing the prayer, the family departs from the palace with Pandiyan.
-The ordeal concludes on a happy note as Pandiyan reunites with Lakshmi and leaves the palace with her and the children thereby ending the family's harrowing yet enlightening journey.
+The ordeal concludes on a happy note as Pandiyan reunites with Lakshmi and leaves the palace with her and the children, thereby ending the family's harrowing yet enlightening journey.